wan18005/photo-bomb/tutorials/part1.md

 vue create front-end
 ```

-It will ask you some questions.
-Choose **Manually select features** and select
+It will ask you some questions. **Choose `Manually select features` and select
-`Router` with the space bar.
+`Vue 2.x` and `Router` with the space bar.**

-This creates a Vue CLI setup with Vue Router, webpack, and linting.
+This creates a Vue CLI setup with using Vue 2.x and Vue Router, webpack, and linting.

 Kindly proceed to [Part 2](/tutorials/part2.md).